On this page childcare providers will find information, advice and guidance on safeguarding in early years:

 ‘Providers must notify local child protection agencies of any serious accident or injury to, or the death of, any child while in their care, and must act on any advice from those agencies.’

-Therefore a call to First Response/ Stoke-on-Trent Referral team is required and advice will be given as to next steps.
+Therefore, a call to First Response or Stoke-on-Trent Referral team is required and advice will be given as to next steps.
 For the purpose of this policy and procedure, a serious injury is defined as any injury that results in emergency care being sought.

-If the child’s injuries happen as a result of an action or act of omission by a member of staff then contact must be made with the LADO.
-The LADO can be contacted via First Response/ Stoke-on-Trent Referral Team (the number is as listed above).
+If the child’s injuries happen as a result of an action or act of omission by a member of staff, then contact must be made with the LADO.
+The LADO can be contacted via First Response or Stoke-on-Trent Referral Team (the number is as listed above).

-In any instances where a provider is faced with complex circumstances which are not straightforward, and is considering whether or not to make a referral to First Response, a call can be made to the Education Safeguarding Advice Line for further guidance and support
+In any instances where a provider is faced with complex circumstances which are not straightforward and is considering whether to make a referral to First Response, a call can be made to the Education Safeguarding Advice Service (ESAS) for further guidance and support.

-Staffordshire County Council (SCC) in conjunction with Staffordshire Safeguarding Children’s Board (SSCB) and Entrust have produced a Safeguarding Self-Assessment Tool for childcare providers.
-The tool is being trialled initially for a short period and will help settings identify what they already have in place and identify any areas for development.
-Providers are urged to start working through the audit tool from today.
-Comments and feedback will be used to enhance future versions.
+Staffordshire County Council (SCC) in conjunction with Staffordshire Safeguarding Children’s Board (SSCB) and Entrust have produced a safeguarding self-assessment tool for childcare providers.
+The audit tool is now a working document and providers are urged to print out this document and start working through it in their assessments.